Hiya, folks, we are back and greetings and welcome.

 He does not have any slave blood in him, but Michelle Obama does.

-The system the system is an issue.
+The system is an issue.

-I don't care what you say, you can't expect the system it enslaved you to save you.
+You can't expect the system that enslaved you to save you.

-Steele is this is just weird.
+Steele, this is just weird.

-You know this this is just weird.
+You know, this is just weird.

-The Steele admitted to the crowd that his remarks about the Obamas were intended to be provocative, but afterwards he declined to expand upon them.
+Steele admitted to the crowd that his remarks about the Obamas were intended to be provocative, but afterwards he declined to expand upon them.

-The Southern Christian Leadership Conference said his larger point was that even though Obama should win the president, should he win in November, the problems uh facing African Americans will still require an outside voice.
+The Southern Christian Leadership Conference said his larger point was that even though Obama should win the president, should he win in November, the problems facing African Americans will still require an outside voice.

-Everybody said, Rush, you gotta, you've got to understand here if Obama wins, we have crossed the threshold.
+Everybody said, Rush, you've got to understand here.

-We have reached the promised land, we have reached the mountaintop.
+We have reached the mountaintop.

 There will no longer be any valid charges of racism.